datanav/docs/getting-started.rst

 Merging with DTL
 ^^^^^^^^^^^^^^^^
-We can merge entities in the DTL script transform section with the :ref:`merge <dtl_transform-merge>` function.
+We can merge entities in the DTL transform section with the :ref:`merge <dtl_transform-merge>` function.
 This will combine its input properties (for example Age, CellNumber and salary) into the target dataset.

 ::